 Finally, the closing phase comes up which involves practices to hand over the project to the client.

 Project Life Cycle Example

 Assume that you have a project to create a new software.
-First, you create the project charter and identifiy stakeholders.
-Then develop the project management plan and create the schedule.
+First, you create the project charter and identifiy the key project stakeholders.
+Then develop the project management plan and create the project schedule.
 After that the coding phase starts in which you write the codes of the software.
 At the end you hand over the software to the client and the project will be closed.
 This is a simple example for life cycle of a project.

 Product Life Cycle